peterwangxw/maas-location-marketing-ios-sdk/README.md

 Documentation
 ------------
 PWLocalpoint documentation is included in the Documents folder in the repository as both HTML and as a .docset.
-You can also find the latest documentation here: https://github.com/xwang-phunware/maas-location-marketing-ios-sdk/wiki

 Here are some resources to help you configure your app for Apple Push Notifications:
 - [Apple's documentation](https://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html)